Taxable income is determined using the accounting profits and adding back non-deductible expenses and deducting the allowable non-taxable incomes.

 Interests paid are subject to 10% WHT and are included in the income of the beneficiary and subject to IBS if the beneficiary is a legal entity.
 Interests paid to a non-resident are generally subject to a 10% WHT.
 The rate may be reduced under an applicable DTT.

-Subject to DTT provisions, royalties are subject to 24% WHT.
+Subject to DTT provisions, royalties are subject to 30% WHT.
 A reduction of 30% on the taxable basis is applicable for software, making the effective tax rate 16.8%.
-Since January 2017, the royalties on software having benefited from the 30% (and 80% previously) taxable base reduction are subject to the Algerian VAT, which must be self-assessed by the local payer.
+The royalties on software having benefited from the 30% taxable base reduction are subject to the Algerian VAT, which must be self-assessed by the local payer.

 Realised gains and losses are subject to IBS.
 However, unrealised gains and losses are not subject to IBS.
 There are specific provisions relating to the free re-evaluation of assets.

 Foreign currency exchange gains/losses

 Foreign realised currency exchange gains/losses are subject to IBS.